rundsk/dsk/README.md

 ## Abstract

-Design System Kit is a tool in the sprit of Storybook and Styleguidest.
+Design System Kit is a tool in the sprit of Storybook and Styleguidist.

 Component design definitions are organized in simple directories.
 Adding documentation is as easy as adding a Markdown formatted file to a component's